oechsler/BareSharp/README.md

 end
 ~~~

 *This function gets called once, when Bare is started.
 This is usually where you load your scenes and setup things specific to your game.
-You may want to do these things somewhere else, but doing them here ensures that their only done once and therefore saving a lot of system resources.*
+You may want to do these things somewhere else, but doing them here ensures that they're only done once and therefore saving a lot of system resources.*

 ###### bare.update